Chart Color Schemes

 Crows Nest - Rosalie has a typical household mix, with a lower-than-average median household size

 Family households constitute 70.1% of all households, including 23.6% couples with children, 36.1% couples without children, and 9.0% single parent families.
 Non-family households comprise the remaining 29.9%, with lone person households at 26.9% and group households making up 3.0%.
-The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.5.
+The median household size is 2.4 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households